Lipschitz and biLipschitz Maps on Carnot Groups: Hausdorff Dimension of Lipschitz Images

 \section{Hausdorff Dimension of Lipschitz Images}

 We begin by observing the following corollary of the results in Section 2.

 \begin{co}

-Suppose that $A$ is an open subset of some rationalizable Carnot group $G$ (with homogeneous dimension $k$), $H$ is another Carnot group, and $f: A \rightarrow H$ is Lipschitz, with the $k$ dimensional Hausdorff measure of the image nontrivial.
+Assume $A$ is an open subset of a discretizable Carnot group $G$ with homogeneous dimension $k$, assume $H$ is another Carnot group, and let $f: A \rightarrow H$ be a Lipschitz map such that $H^k(f(A)) > 0$.
 Then there exists an injective Lie group homomorphism from $G$ to $H$.

 \end{co}